MWE - An Asthma Friendly School!

 The labels must include the following information: name of student, name of drug, directions concerning dosage, time of day to be taken, name of the prescribing healthcare provider, and date of prescription.

 Parents are responsible for ensuring that adequate supplies of the medication(s)/supplies are provided for the student in school.
 School board policy requires that an adult must bring medication(s) to school.
-Students are not permitted to bring medications to school.
+Students are not permitted to bring medication to school.

 If you have any questions, please feel free to contact us at 754-322-6850.